 Hearing how someone resolved an adoption problem, overcame an obstacle, or just celebrated a moment can make us feel better, do better, and be better.

-If you have an original, unpublished open adoption story that fits this description, we’d love to share it on our blog.
+If you have an original, unpublished open adoption story that fits this description, we’d love to consider it on our blog and share it with our 30,000+ followers on social media.

 Send your unpublished story, or any questions you may have, to email@example.com .